Health insurance in Pennsylvania

 The open enrollment period is an opportunity for people to newly enroll in individual market coverage, and for current enrollees to renew or change their coverage for the coming year.
 It’s also an opportunity to update the income and household information that’s on file with the exchange, to ensure that premium subsidies for the coming year are accurate.

-Outside of the open enrollment period, a qualifying event is necessary in order to enroll in a health plan or make a change to current coverage.
+Outside of the open enrollment period, a qualifying event is normally necessary in order to enroll in a health plan or make a change to current coverage.
 This is true both in the exchange and outside the exchange (directly through a health insurer; the insurer will require proof of the qualifying event if the application is submitted outside of the open enrollment period).
+But for 2021 coverage, Pennsylvania’s exchange is offering a COVID-related special enrollment period, which runs from February 15 to May 15, 2021.
+Pennsylvania residents who still need health coverage can enroll at any time during this window.

 Enrollment in the Pennsylvania health insurance marketplace grew from 2014 through 2016, but it decreased each year from 2017 through 2020, mirroring a national trend towards lower enrollment under the Trump administration in states that use HealthCare.gov.
 The enrollment decline continued for 2020, when 331,825 people enrolled in plans during open enrollment.
-For 2021, Pennie reported that as of December 15, 2020 (with a month remaining in open enrollment), nearly 320,000 people had enrolled.
+But enrollment increased for 2021, with Pennie reporting that “nearly 338,000” people enrolled in coverage during the open enrollment period that ended on January 15, 2021.

 Read our full overview of the Pennsylvania health insurance marketplace.